 Roger is a former HSBC Chief Economist and winner of the Wolfson Prize for his study on how a country would leave the Euro.
-In the revised 2017 edition of The Trouble With Europe he considers how to make Brexit a success and how to reform the EU.
+In his book The Trouble With Europe he considers how to make Brexit a success and how to reform the EU.
 Speaking without hyperbole, Roger weighs up the arguments for ‘hard’ and ‘soft’ outcomes, explores how trading relationships might work and considers the concerns of key industries and the implications for Scotland.

 Roger is The City’s most respected pro-Brexit economist.